 Helena, French and Spanish

-The study of languages at Oxford combines a variety of approaches.
-Trinity welcomes applications to read Modern Languages for the following combinations:
+At Trinity we welcome applications to read Modern Languages for the following combinations:

 - French and Spanish